A Complete Guide to Security in IoT Devices

 The importance of securing IoT devices lies in their widespread use and the sensitive data they often handle.
 A security breach in an IoT system can lead to data theft, operational disruption, and even physical harm in certain industries like healthcare or manufacturing.
 IoT security isn’t just a technical issue—it’s a business imperative.
 Here’s why:

-IoT devices collect and transmit sensitive data continuously.
+IoT devices collect and transmit sensitive data continuously, increasing the risk of unauthorized access.

 The more devices connected to a network, the more potential entry points exist for attackers.

-A breach in one device can compromise an entire system.
+A breach in one device can compromise an entire system, highlighting the importance of robust security across all endpoints.

 The stakes are high, especially in industries like healthcare, finance, and critical infrastructure, where lives and large sums of money may be at risk.